Note-Taking Apps

 Best for Calendar-Connected Notes

 Reflect connects your notes directly to your calendar.
 Meeting notes are automatically associated with calendar events, and the timeline view shows notes in chronological context.
-It uses AI for summarization and linking across notes.
-Paid-only, positioning it toward knowledge workers who want a thoughtfully designed experience.
+It offers GPT-4o and Claude Sonnet as user-selectable AI backends for summarization and linking across notes.
+Paid-only at $10/month, positioning it toward knowledge workers who want a thoughtfully designed experience.

 Pros